Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

 Note: Pay sequences must be closed before you can print cheques or process EFT transactions.
 This restriction ensures that there are no discrepancies between the values stored in the permanent payroll history file and any disbursements used for the employees' pay.
 The close process also generates the information necessary to create a Journal Entry report for the payroll.

-The following section displays help for the various cells and columns shown in the main table on this screen.
-If you see a help description here that does not appear on your screen, you can add the additional item to your view by using the "Customize View" button located in the button bar above the main table.
-Please view the Customize View help page for more help on this feature.
+The following section of this help page describes the various columns that can appear in the main table on this screen.
+If you see a column description below that does not appear on your screen, you can add the column to your view by using the Customize option under the Views button (located at the left side of the screen just above the table).
+Refer to the Customize View help page for more help on this feature.

 Use this cell to specify that the year-to-date balances should be cleared when the first pay of the next year is calculated.
-Editing the cell will display a checkbox where you can specify the two available options: Yes (the year-end balances will be cleared when the first payroll of the new year is calculated) or No (the year-end balances will not be cleared when the first payroll of the new year is calculated).
-If you do not place a check in this box, the first calculation the new payroll year will generate an error message stating that you need to place a check in the box.
+Editing the cell will display a checkbox where you can specify the two available options: Yes (the year-end balances will be cleared when the first payroll of the new year is calculated) or No (the year-end balances will not be cleared).
+If you do not place a check in this box, the first calculation of the new payroll year will generate an error message stating that you need to place a check in the box.

 This cell shows the name of the user who finalized and closed the pay run (i.e. the user who was active when the procedure was completed).
 This cell is uneditable and is included for audit purposes.